-- 18. A firm that has at least one ACCA member as a partner or director may use the ACCA logo on letterheads, other stationery and on an Internet site.
-The logo should be used in an appropriate manner, so that it cannot be confused with the logo of the firm, for example, in conjunction with the regulation statement in respect of audit or financial services, such as exempt regulated activities in the United Kingdom. - 19.
-The overriding design consideration is that the positioning, size and colour of the logo should not compromise its recognition.
+18. A firm that has at least one ACCA member as a partner or director may use the ACCA logo on letterheads, other stationery and on an Internet site, subject to the restriction that it may not be used unless a firm is controlled overall by holders of recognised accountancy qualifications.
+The logo should be used in an appropriate manner, so that it cannot be confused with the logo of the firm, for example, in conjunction with the regulation statement in respect of audit or financial services, such as exempt regulated activities in the United Kingdom.

+19. The overriding design consideration is that the positioning, size and colour of the logo should not compromise its recognition.
 The ACCA logo is square and must not be cropped or altered in any way.
 It is recommended that the logo should appear in black.
 However, firms may use the logo in any single colour where black is not available.
-On stationery, the recommended minimum size for the logo is 8 x 8mm and the maximum 15 x 15mm.
+On stationery, the recommended minimum size for the logo is 8×8 mm and the maximum 15×15 mm.
 The logo is available from ACCA by telephoning +44 (0)141 582 2000, or e-mail members@ accaglobal.com.
 Alternatively, it may be downloaded from ACCA's website at www. accaglobal.com.